Vitamin B9 (Folate)

 Drug Interactions:

-- • Methotrexate: inhibits folate metabolism
+- • Methotrexate: directly inhibits folate metabolism (therapeutic mechanism in cancer/autoimmune disease)

-- • Phenytoin: bidirectional interaction
+- • Phenytoin: bidirectional interaction affecting both folate and drug levels

 - • Sulfasalazine: impairs folate absorption